 When we address a student’s social and emotional well-being, we help cultivate a positive school environment and culture, which helps students feel safe and want to learn and contribute.
 There is no magic pill that we can give our students, but there are intentional actions we can take to incorporate SEL skills into classrooms to help develop the whole child.

-Social-Emotional Learning Techniques
+Social-Emotional Learning Strategies

 1. Actively Listen